Live Access: October 24–26, 2023

 Outside the Classroom

 Sessions in this track focus on the many responsibilities that come with teaching beyond the classroom.
-Topics may include but are not limited to: engaging students outside of class; reaching out to struggling students; advising students; mentoring students; mentoring faculty; or strategies for balancing the competing demands of an academic career.
+Topics may include : engaging students outside of class; reaching out to struggling students; advising students; mentoring students; mentoring faculty; or strategies for balancing the competing demands of an academic career.

 For Mid-Career Teachers

 Sessions in this track focus on concepts and practices of importance to mid- and later-career faculty in making positive changes that will invigorate and refresh their teaching and their relationships with students.
-Topics of interest for experienced teachers may include but are not limited to: reenergizing course material; connecting with a changing student population; feedback that improves instruction; or time management.
+Topics of interest for experienced teachers may include: reenergizing course material; connecting with a changing student population; feedback that improves instruction; or time management.

 For New Teachers

 Sessions in this track represent teaching and pedagogy basics.
 New faculty are accomplished scholars in their disciplines but often have received little training or experience in teaching.
 Attendees in these sessions will be in their first few years of teaching.
-Pertinent topics for new teachers may include, but are not limited to: effective classroom practices specifically for novice teachers; teaching strategies specifically for novice teachers; developing a teaching or classroom philosophy; time management; things “I wish I knew…”; or advice for new teachers.
+Pertinent topics specifically for novice teachers may include: effective classroom practices; teaching strategies; developing a teaching or classroom philosophy; time management; things “I wish I knew…”; or advice for new teachers.